Across Eternity: Book 4

 “His feud with Prince Galvin and his mother was exactly what the church wanted.
 His infamy let us paint him as a villain that could unite the masses through shared disgust and outrage.
 He became a point of reference we could use to direct our flock away from, an example to warn against and prove our fears for the nation.
 However, the damage he inflicted was more than we could ever expect.
 It wasn’t just his actions against the Herald family that made him famous, it was the bloodshed of the Red Revelry.”

-“The night of a hundred heads,” said Alexis, thinking back to Daniel’s song.
+“The Night of a Hundred Heads,” said Alexis, thinking back to Daniel’s song.

-“The official story is that he suggested the area solely for tactical use against the revelers and bounty hunters, but the fact that the night ended with a pile of severed heads in front of the church sent chills down the spine of everyone in the clergy.
+“The official story is that he suggested the area solely for tactical use against the revelers and bounty hunters, but the fact that the battle ended with a pile of severed heads in front of the church sent chills down the spine of everyone in the clergy.
 We hoped to use it to paint him as an enemy of the gods.
 After that, there was the matter of Prince Seraph.”

 “What does Seraph have to do with this?”
 Alexis asked.